14 Meanings

 Your shock-wave whisper has sealed your fate

-It feels just like a dagger buried deep in your back (it's a proving ground)
+It feels just like a dagger buried deep in your back (It's so cruel)

-You run for cover but you can't escape the second attack (and you turn it to chance)
+You run for cover but you can't escape the second attack (and you turn your back, you're so)

-Your soul was innocent, she kissed him and she painted it black (on a loser's game)
+Your soul was innocent, she kissed him and she painted it black (on a losing game)

 You should have seen your little face, burning for love,